Hurstpierpoint: Notable buildings and areas

-Despite being sandwiched between Hassocks and the ever growing Burgess Hill to the east and the London to Brighton A23 road to the west, Hurstpierpoint is in an attractive setting.
-To the south are the South Downs and the impressive Wolstonbury Hill.
+To the south are the South Downs and Wolstonbury Hill.
 Between the village and the Hill is Danny Park and the Danny Woods.
 To the north of Hurstpierpoint is a waterland geography which is centred around the Herrings Stream.

 There are five churches in the village which are St George's (not in use), Hurstpierpoint Methodist Church, Hurstpierpoint Good News Church and St Luke's Roman Catholic Church, which was closed in December 2019 and the Holy Trinity parish church.

 Holy Trinity

 The parish church was a Norman church, but was largely rebuilt from the designs of Sir Charles Barry in 1843–5, who was famous for designing the Houses of Parliament.
 In 1854, the north chapel was added, in 1874 the south chapel and the north transept has been fitted up as a chapel in memory of those who died in the War of 1914–18.
 A number of funeral monuments and fittings were preserved from the old church.
 The font is probably from the 13th century, but the heavy round bowl has been reworked and painted.
 In the east window of the south chapel are set fifteen medallions of German or Flemish glass of the 16th and 17th centuries.
 In the south chapel is a much weathered recumbent effigy from 1260 of a cross-legged knight in chain armour, and at the west end of the north aisle is a much mutilated effigy of a knight from 1340.
 In the churchyard by the west wall are five tapering coffin lids from the 12th or 13th century, with hollow chamfered edges.
 One shows faint traces of a raised cross.
 The pavement outside the west doorway has about 150 inlaid slip tiles from the late 13th or early 14th century, which are suffering from wear.